 Sleeps 2 people

-The Cornish Airstream sits within its very own patio and garden area, so you can dine al fresco, read a book, have a snooze in the sun or relax in the hot tub until your heart's content.
-You are more than welcome to explore the owners' fabulous neighbouring gardens too - speaking of which, the owners live on-site and are more than happy to advise on the best places to visit etc, but also respect your privacy and will very much leave you to enjoy your holiday.
+The Cornish Airstream sits handsomely in its very own patio and garden area, where you can dine al fresco, read a book, have a snooze on the sun loungers or relax in the bubbling hot tub until your heart's content, all while enjoying the stunning views over the woodland and fields of the Glynn Valley.
+You are more than welcome to explore the owners' fabulous neighbouring gardens too - speaking of which, the friendly owners live on-site and are more than happy to advise on the best places to visit etc, but also respect your privacy and will very much leave you to enjoy your holiday.

 Out and About

 With the main trainline nearby and easy access to the A38, this is a brilliant base for exploring the charming county of Cornwall.
 For the active, don your walking boots and head to rugged Bodmin Moor or explore Cardinham Woods or the infamous Camel Trail - whether by foot or on two wheels.
 For a dose of sea air, lovely Looe, trendy Fowey and picturesque Charlestown are within striking distance and well worth a visit.
 There's even a golf course just around the corner (Horbourne) and, during the summer months, live entertainment can be found at the 'open air' Moorland Sterts Theatre.

 Open plan living-room with kitchen and dining areas.
 Induction hob, combination microwave, fridge, TV and wood-burner.
 Bedroom with king-size double bed (5').
 Wet-room with shower, WC and wash-basin.

 Availability, reservations and pricing : £438 to £780 per week Powered by Classic Cottages

 All prices are £ per week per cottage.
 Where applicable the prices are inclusive of VAT.
 The prices are specified for Saturday changeover dates.